nathan-lochala/SF/readme.md

-## Shenzhen International Fellowship Portal
+## SZN International Fellowship Portal

 This application is designed to help SIF to manage different aspects of their members, teams, and study groups.
 It is developed by [Nathan Lochala](mailto:nathan.lochala@gmail.com) with the help of a number of SIF members.